AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

   For example, `{{tone_of_voice}}`.

   >[!NOTE]
+  >
-  >Do not include any spaces between the double curly brackets.
+  >Spaces are not allowed between the double curly brackets.

 * It is also defined under `METADATA`, with the following parameters:
   * `label`